evilsocket/androswat/README.md

 AndroSwat
 ===

-A tool to inspect, dump, modify, search and inject ARM processes memory, still **work in progress**!
+A tool to inspect, dump, modify, search and inject libraries into Android processes, still **work in progress**!

 ## Usage